coinmetrics/tarte_tatin/README.md

 ## Security

 Code executes in an isolated container with:
-- Limited file access
+- No access to local files (only an empty TMP directory)
-- Controlled output file management
+- Controlled output file management: only max 5 files get copied to the users' `output-files`
-- No network access except for package installation
+- Network access outbound for calling the API

-## License

-[Your License]